sleepingkingstudios/incunabulum/systems/5e/equipment.md

 #### Leather Coat

 A full-length coat or duster of alchemically treater leather.
 Undeniably stylish, but it does restrict movement for the most agile wearers.

+Even though a leather coat is light armor, characters with the Medium Armor Mastery feat can add 3, rather than 2, to their AC if they have a Dexterity of 16 or higher.

 [Back to Armor](#armor-and-shields) \| [Back to Top](#)